sidprasad/RewriteVerificationSystem/equality_checker/README.txt

 iii.
 The -t flag is used to provide input terms as trees.
 In this case, the number
      on non-terminating rules should not be provided.

+iv.
+C1 and C2 are the proof certificates produced by the system.

 2. Termination
 --------------
 It may be the case that certain rules (or pairs of rules) cause the system